loxxy/fortunewheel/README.md

 - **Always-on wheel** – SVG wheel idles smoothly, ticks every employee transition, and spins automatically at scheduled draws.
 - **Timed celebrations** – Winners trigger a confetti/chime overlay before their names move into the recent list.
 - **Multi-game support** – Every slug (e.g. `/aas`, `/office`) has its own roster, schedule, and history in SQLite.
-- **Admin console** – `/admin` offers a password-gated UI to create games, pick repeat vs. once-off spins, and bulk-manage employees via comma-separated lists.
+- **Admin console** – `/admin` offers a super-admin UI to create games, configure schedules, set gift rotations, and bulk-manage employees.
+- **Game-level admin** – `/<slug>/admin` lets a per-game admin manage only that game, using a game-specific password.
 - **Snapshot winners** – Names are stored with the draw, so removing employees never retroactively “breaks” history.
+- **Kiosk mode** – `/<slug>/kiosk` hides the roster button and shows a QR code pointing to the non-kiosk URL.

 ## Stack